-It’s very comforting to know that New Zealand enjoys a very high rank in the overall Global Peace Index, a ranking taking into account many indicators from homicides to life expectancy.
-In the year 2000 the rate of homicides per population was 6 times higher in the US and twice as high even in Switzerland.
-Australia had twice as many robberies per capita.
-But crime rates do slowly increase and there have been violent attacks on tourists.
+It’s very comforting to know that New Zealand enjoys a consistently very high rank in the overall Global Peace Index, a ranking taking into account many indicators from homicides to life expectancy.
+But crime rates do slowly increase and there have been rare violent attacks on tourists.

 - Be especially careful at night and anywhere near where a lot of alcohol is consumed.